keyestudio/KS0576-Keyestudio-Smart-Eco-Friendly-House-Kit/docs/1.Arduino Tutorial/Arduino Tutorial.md

 <span style="background:#ff0;color:#000">In this tutorial, we use Arduino IDE version 2.1.1.</span>

-The code file 3.3Photoresistance.ino is provided in *2.
-Download code*, please download it.
+The code file 3.3Photoresistance.ino can be downloaded in the directory *Download Code*, please download it by yourself.

 ```c++
 /*